 Knitbone Pepper Ghost Dog: Book 2

-Knitbone Pepper Ghost Dog and the Last Circus Tiger
+Knitbone Pepper Ghost Dog: The Last Circus Tiger

 Knitbone Pepper is a friendly ghost dog, haunting the crumbling Starcross Hall with a gaggle of other ghostly pets.
 When Knitbone and his beloved owner Winnie invite the circus to Starcross, the spooks are so excited!
 But amidst the magicians, the acrobats and the clowns, Knitbone senses something beastly in the big top… A wonderfully warm, whimsical series jam-packed with mayhem, chuckles and woofs!